 No matter how much you dislike or detest your ex, keep your thoughts about him or her to yourself, or at least keep them between you and your therapist or you and a close friend.
 Don’t try to turn your child against your ex, or risk doing so inadvertently.

-Be adults or get some counselling.
-Let the children know this is not their fault, that they are truly loved and provide space for them to express their feelings and grow through this significant change in their lives.
+Be adults or get some counseling.
+Let the children know this is not their fault, that they are truly loved, and provide space for them to express their feelings and grow through this significant change in their lives.

 If it didn’t work in your marriage, don’t keep doing it in your divorce.
 Stop and do something different.
-It might be as simple as an attitude/perspective change … I am still have a common interest with this person – OUR kid’s well-being.
+It might be as simple as an attitude/perspective change … I still have a common interest with this person – OUR kid’s well-being.

 For example, they may feel safer taking sides with the physically stronger or scarier parent – just for security.
 The parent who gets the child’s loyalty may feel great, but it is not only at the expense of the other parent, it is at the child’s expense.

 Except in extreme situations of abuse, it is vitally important for your children to continue to develop as loving a relationship as possible with each parent.
 There is no greater gift you could give them through this difficult transition.

 27) Respect that your ex will always be the other parent Tweet this

 “Remember that you owe it to your children to respect that your ex is and will always be their other parent.
-No matter what feelings, positive or negative, you still feel toward your ex spouse, it is your responsibility to not only speak fairly of the other parent, but to be supportive of their relationship.
+No matter what feelings, positive or negative, you still feel toward your ex-spouse, it is your responsibility to not only speak fairly of the other parent but to be supportive of their relationship.
 Furthermore, divorced or not, children are always watching their parents as an example of how to treat others with respect.”

 28) Don’t use children as pawns for your fight with your ex Tweet this

 Learn to “step into” being each of your children and your co-parent, in turn, experiencing that person’s point of view, thoughts, feelings, and intentions, including how you look and sound to them.
-Also learn to “step outside” and view this family as an objective, neutral observer would.
+Also, learn to “step outside” and view this family as an objective, neutral observer would.